The ghosts in 80s horror movie Poltergeist aren’t just for scares. They’re a way of looking at family, childhood – and what comes after death.

 - Parents have long warned kids not to sit too close to the television (you’ll ruin your eyes).
 If you watch too much TV you’ll end up square-eyed.
 Or round-bottomed, perhaps.

-- The little screen has often been seen as a threat to the big screen.
-This feels particularly relevant right now, during the pandemic, as cinemas remain closed and viewers turn to streaming content.
+- The little screen has often been a threat to the big screen, too.
+This feels particularly relevant during the pandemic, as cinemas remain closed and viewers turn to streaming content.
 2002’s The Ring revisits the rivalry, but swaps television for video.

 Countless children have imagined that little people behind the screen make the magic of TV.
 Poltergeist builds on this.
 It introduces the threat via a snow-filled TV screen (complete with the hazy outlines of hidden figures) in the film’s opening scenes.